-The following table sets forth, as of March 9, 2012 (unless otherwise indicated), the beneficial ownership of each current director, each nominee for director, each of our executive officers, our executive officers and directors as a group and each stockholder known to management to own beneficially more than 5% of the outstanding shares of our common stock.
+The following table sets forth, as of March 8, 2013 (unless otherwise indicated), the beneficial ownership of each current director, each nominee for director, each of our executive officers, our executive officers and directors as a group and each stockholder known to management to own beneficially more than 5% of the outstanding shares of our common stock.
 Unless otherwise indicated, we believe that the beneficial owner set forth in the table has sole voting and investment power.

 Name and Address of Beneficial Owner(1) Number of Shares Beneficially Owned Percent of Class

-Beneficial Owners of more than 5%: Owned
+Beneficial Owners of more than 5%:

-N/A 0%
+BlackRock, Inc.(2) 40 East 52nd Street 23,386,733 5.9%

+New York, NY 10022

 Directors and Executive Officers:

-Malon Wilkus - (2) 0%
+Malon Wilkus(3) 25,000

-John R. Erickson - (2) 0%
+John R. Erickson(3) 0%

-Samuel A. Flax - (2) 0%
+Samuel A. Flax(3) 4,950

-Gary Kain 39,185
+Gary Kain 89,207

-Peter J. Federico - 0%
+Peter J. Federico 3,196

+Christopher J. Kuehl 2,000

-Robert M. Couch 8,000(3)
+Robert M. Couch 11,000(4)

-Morris A. Davis 7,500(4)
+Morris A. Davis 6,500(5)

-Randy E. Dobbs 24,000(4)
+Randy E. Dobbs 27,000(5)

-Larry K. Harvey 10,500(4)
+Larry K. Harvey 13,500(5)

+Prue B. Larocca 3,000(6)

-Alvin N. Puryear - (2) 0%
+Alvin N. Puryear(3) 1,500

-Directors and Executive Officers as a group (10 persons) 89,185
+Directors and Executive Officers as a group (12 persons) 186,853

 Less than one percent.

-- (1) The address of each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (2) Messrs.
-Wilkus, Erickson and Flax and Dr. Puryear are affiliated persons of American Capital, a business development company regulated under the Investment Company Act of 1940, as amended (the "1940 Act"), and are generally prohibited by the 1940 Act from investing in securities owned or being considered for purchase or sale by American Capital. - (3) Includes 6,000 shares of unvested restricted common stock granted to this independent director as of March 9, 2012, pursuant to the American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors. - (4) Includes 6,500 shares of unvested restricted common stock granted to this independent director as of March 9, 2012, pursuant to the American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors.
+The address of each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814.
+This information is based on a Schedule 13G filed with the SEC on January 30, 2013 by BlackRock Inc., as a parent holding company or control person of certain named funds ("BlackRock").
+BlackRock is the beneficial owner of 23,386,733 shares and has the sole power to dispose of or direct the disposition of and to vote or direct the vote of such shares.

+Messrs.
+Wilkus, Erickson and Flax and Dr. Puryear are also affiliated persons of American Capital, a business development company regulated under the Investment Company Act of 1940, as amended (the "1940 Act"), and previously were prohibited by the 1940 Act from investing in our securities generally while American Capital was an existing or potential stockholder.
+Includes 7,000 shares of unvested restricted common stock granted to this independent director as of March 8, 2013, pursuant to the American Capital Agency Corp.
+Equity Incentive Plan for Independent (3)

+(4) Directors.

+Includes 6,500 shares of unvested restricted common stock granted to this independent director as of March 8, 2013, pursuant to the American Capital Agency Corp.
+Equity Incentive Plan for Independent (5) Directors.